-I’m honored to have four doctors that are killing it on Twitter join me for a round table discussion about how to use the platform as a blood banker!
+I’m honored to have four doctors that are killing it on Twitter join me for a “virtual round table” discussion about how to use the platform as a blood banker!
 These docs are among many leading the charge for using Twitter to keep up with new developments, instantly connect with a worldwide community, enjoy learning from a conference even when you can’t attend, and even have an impact far beyond you imagined!

 Dr. Jerad Gardner